Mike-Wilkins/Tech-Events-Manager/README.md

 </p>

 ## Project Overview
 Tech Events Manager is an ASP.NET MVC application which implements GoogleMaps API and Geocoding services as a tool for enabling users to locate tech meetup events in their local area.
-After entering their home postcode, users can filter events according to a proximity filter.
+After entering a valid UK postcode, users can filter events according to proximity from their home address.

 ## GoogleMaps & Geocoding